Yandex Cloud

 Some products require applying additional rules in security groups.
 For more information, see guides for the products at hand.

-Security groups must be correctly configured for all subnets that will host the cluster.
-This determines the performance and availability of the cluster and the services running there.
+You must configure security groups correctly for all subnets that will host the cluster.
+This determines the performance and availability of the cluster and services running in it.

-Prior to editing security groups or the settings of any included rules, make sure this is not going to disrupt the cluster or its node groups.
+Prior to editing the list of security groups or settings of any included rules, make sure this will not disrupt the cluster or its node groups.

 Alert

-Do not delete the security groups linked to a running cluster or node group.
-This may cause prohibition of network traffic and disrupt the operation of the cluster and its nodes.
+Do not delete the security groups associated with a running cluster or node group.
+This may result in prohibition of network traffic and disrupt the operation of the cluster and its nodes.

 Creating rules for service trafficCreating rules for service traffic